Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Infrastructure Types/Immutable Infrastructure/Rollout/blueGreenStrategy/README.md

 ***

 ## Introduction
-[**Immutable infrastructure**](https://github.com/CodeOps-Hub/Documentation/blob/main/Infra/Manual/Infrastructure%20Types/Immutable%20Infrastructure/README.md) is a concept in software engineering and infrastructure management where infrastructure components, such as servers or containers, are created and deployed in a state that cannot be changed after deployment.
-Instead of making updates to existing infrastructure, changes are made by creating new, immutable instances with the desired configuration and replacing the old ones.
-This approach ensures consistency, reliability, and reproducibility of infrastructure deployments, as well as simplifies management and enhances security by reducing the risk of configuration drift or unauthorized changes.
+[**Immutable infrastructure**](https://github.com/CodeOps-Hub/Documentation/blob/main/Infra/Manual/Infrastructure%20Types/Immutable%20Infrastructure/README.md) is a modern approach to managing IT environments that emphasizes the use of immutable components, where server instances, containers, or virtual machines are treated as disposable, immutable artifacts that are never modified after they are created.

+In immutable infrastructure, updates and changes are applied by replacing entire server instances or components with new ones that incorporate the desired changes, rather than modifying existing instances in place.

-The blue-green deployment strategy is a technique used in software deployment to ensure seamless updates with minimal downtime.
+The **blue-green deployment** strategy is a technique used in software deployment to ensure seamless updates with minimal downtime.
 It involves maintaining two identical production environments, labeled "blue" and "green," with only one actively serving user traffic at a time.
 This approach allows for testing and validation of updates in the green environment before routing traffic to it, providing a safety net for quick rollbacks if issues arise.
 By using this strategy, organizations can achieve continuous deployment while minimizing the risk of disruptions for end-users.

 ![Blue-Green GIF](https://www.encora.com/hs-fs/hubfs/blue-green-deployment.gif?width=540&name=blue-green-deployment.gif)